JieWu02/JieWu02.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Zhibin Gou, currently a second-year M.S. student at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
+I’m Zhibin Gou, currently a third-year M.S. student at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
 Before that, I received my bachelor's degree in Computer Science from Beijing University of Posts and Telecommunications in Jun.
 2022.

 My long-term research interest lies in AGI, with a current focus on reasoning and pre-training in LLMs.
 I am dedicated to developing simple, general, and scalable pathways to achieve AGI.